-Federal and State grants-in-aid are available to assist with land use planning facility improvements and other services and improvements.
-Coordinating grant proposals with the Plan directives is a positive step toward accomplishing the Plan's goals.
-Most grants require matching funds for the receiving municipality.
+- I: Identify Grants: Federal and State grants-in-aid are available to assist with land use planning facility improvements and other services and improvements.
+Coordinating grant proposals with the directives of the Plan is a positive step toward accomplishing the goals of the Plan.
+Most grants require matching funds by the receiving municipality.
 The County's contribution may be met by in-kind contributions from various departments and also through departmental budgets.
-Additional sources for funding are:

-- A. Community Development Block Grant (CDBG): The Community Development Block Grant Program is funded by the U.S. Department of Housing and Urban development and provides assistance for programs and projects directly aimed at the type of projects identified in the Dale Community Plan.
-The Community Development Block Grant funding is allocated on an annual basis and can be uses for a variety of projects contemplated in The Dale Community Plan. - B. Beaufort County Transportation Committee(C Funds): This funding source is generated from gasoline sales tax funds appropriated to the county from the state and administered by the Beaufort County Transportation Committee.
-Permitted projects include road paving, sidewalks, curb improvements, walking paths, bus shelters and road signage.
-Projects other than road paving projects require a "special project application" which is accepted each three years. - C. The Beaufort County Tree Fund: Funds generated from projects where the Development Review Team determines that the required replacement of trees is not feasible or not desirable, such reductions are subject to a general forestation fee.
-The funds collected through this forestation fee may be used by the County to plant trees and other landscaping in highway medians, along roads, and general landscaping such as those identified in the Dale Community Plan. - D. The Land Preservation Board: This advisory board was established to protect rural and critical lands through the Purchase of Development Rights, voluntary programs and other mechanisms.
-The Board is mandated to establish criteria and ranking system to rank land parcels, which are approved by County Council.
-Beaufort County currently levies and designates 2 mills in ad valorem taxes in order to acquire land for conservation, farmland protection and open space preservation.
-The County Council is considering a proposition to authorize the County to issue 40 million dollars in general obligation bonds to acquire lands for preservation and retire the bond debt.
+Additional sources for funding are: - (A) Community Development Block Grant (CDBG): The Community Development Block Grant Program is funded by the U.S. Department of Housing and Urban development and provides assistance for programs and projects directly aimed at the type of projects identified in the SSP Plan.
+The Community Development Block Grant funding is allocated on an annual basis and can be used for a variety of projects contemplated in The SSP Plan. - (B) Beaufort County Transportation Committee (C Funds.): This funding source is generated from gasoline sales tax funds appropriated to the county from the state and administered by the Beaufort County Transportation Committee.
+Permitted projects includes road paving, sidewalks, curb improvements, walking paths, bus shelters and road signage.
+Projects other than road paving projects require a "special project application" which are accepted every three years. - (C) The Beaufort County Tree Fund: There are funds generated from projects where the Development Review Team determined that the required replacement of trees was not feasible or not desirable, such reductions are subject to a general forestation fee.
+The funds collected through this forestation fee may be used by the County to plant trees and other landscaping in highway medians and along roads, and to provide general landscaping such as those identified in the SSP Plan. - (D) The Rural & Critical Land Preservation Board: This advisory board was established to protect rural and critical lands through the Purchase of Development Rights, voluntary programs and other mechanisms.
+The Board is mandated to establish criteria and a ranking system to rank land parcels, that are approved by County Council.
+Beaufort County currently levies and designates 2 mills in ad valorem taxes in order to acquire land for conservation, farmland protection, and open space preservation. - II.
+Prioritize Projects and Add to CIP: Table I summarizes the implementation actions recommended in The SSP Plan.
+In addition, the projects are prioritized, a responsible department is assigned, and the timing for implementation of the specific action is noted.

-- II.
-Prioritize Projects and Add to CIP: Table I summarizes the implementation actions recommended in The Dale Community Plan.
-In addition, the projects are prioritized, a responsible department is assigned and the timing for implementation of the specific action is noted. - Plan will be monitored.
+- III.
+Schedule Implementation: The implementation of the SSP Plan will be monitored.
 Some items are expected to be completed quickly.
 For others, especially those items that need additional funding, it may be harder to schedule a firm completion date.
 Nevertheless, the status of every item proposed in the Plan will be tracked.
 A check date, if not a completion date, will be set for each item.
 This tracking chart will be updated regularly, as more information becomes available and as the status of each project changes.
-An update report is scheduled for the Fall of 2001 to summarize the overall implementation status of the plan's recommendations. - IV.
-Commitment and Support: Thus, while the Dale Community Plan provides the framework for community development, the everyday action of the County shapes the community.
+An update report is scheduled for the Fall of 2001 to summarize the overall implementation status of the recommendations of the SSP Plan. - IV.
+Commitment and Support: Thus, while the SSP Plan provides the framework for community development, the everyday action of the County shapes the community.
 The manner in which the Plan is implemented is the real test of the County's commitment to the goals, objectives, and policies.